 The CIC, on its website, discloses how many appeals/complaints were re-submitted to the CIC after addressing deficiencies.
-The data on the website shows that in 2021 (till June) 42% of the appeals/complaints received were returned by the commission (this excludes appeals/complaints which were time barred/ duplicates or pertained to SICs).
+For 2021, the data on the website shows 40% of the appeals/complaints received were returned by the commission (this excludes appeals/complaints which were time barred/ duplicates or pertained to SICs).
 Over 80% of the cases which were returned were not re-submitted to the CIC.